KennyThrug/Pokemon_Randomizer/README.md

 - [ ] Change [Evolution](evolution.md) Requirements for weird pokemon
 - [ ] Allow [Forms](forms.md) to appear for many pokemon
 - [ ] Level Caps on Gyms
-- [x] Randomize Professor Birch's example pokemon
+- [ ] Randomize Professor Birch's example pokemon
 - [ ] Randomize Battle Transitions for Legendaries
 - [ ] NPC to turn Pokemon to egg
+- [ ] Follower Pokemon
 - [ ] Enforce level cap
 - [ ] Silly extras and Troll items (such as a gender change or reversing the name of the lead pokemon, teleporting you somewhere, etc.)